Health

 Simple Protein Hacks

-If you’re trying to squeeze in more protein—and aren’t sure how to do it—we have you covered.
+If you’re trying to squeeze in more protein—and aren’t sure how—we have you covered.
 First and foremost, start your day with protein.
-For example, this cottage cheese breakfast bowl comes together in no time and is loaded with protein.
+For example, this cottage cheese breakfast bowl comes together quickly and is loaded with protein.
 Running out the door?
 Hard-boiled eggs, a piece of fruit, and jerky work too.

 Speaking of jerky, keep protein-rich snacks on hand: mixed nuts, string cheese, protein bars, or dry roasted edamame.
 When marinating meat for dinner, use Greek yogurt!
 It’s a convenient way to add more protein.
 Lastly, don’t skimp on seeds.
 Add hemp seeds, pumpkin seeds, etc. to tack on a few more grams of protein to your favorite dishes.